When you hear the word chiropractor, plantar fasciitis is probably the last thing that comes to mind.

 Chiropractic care is just one of many treatments for plantar fasciitis.
 If you’re interested in other methods of healing, here are some of the most common ways plantar fasciitis sufferers deal with plantar fascia inflammation:

-Hopefully, after incorporating these tips into your routine, along with visiting a chiropractor, you will start to experience signs plantar fasciitis is healing.
+By incorporating these tips into your routine and visiting a chiropractor, you’ll hopefully start to see signs that your plantar fasciitis is healing.

 Vionic: The Support You Need